Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output3](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%203.png)
-**Objective:** Identify the year with the highest global nuclear energy production.

 ### 4. Which countries experienced a decline in total electricity production over any period, despite the growth in global production?
 ```SQL
 WITH total_world_energy AS ( -- CTE for calculating total energy production at the global level by years.